Federated Epidemic Surveillance: Results

 \section{Results}

-We explore the potential for simple federated surveillance methods to detect surges in a condition of interest using a variety of real and semisynthetic data.
+We explore the potential for simple federated surveillance methods to detect surges in a condition of interest using a variety of real and semi-synthetic data.
 To start, we more formally introduce our objective.
 Precisely defining what constitutes a surge or outbreak is difficult.
-We operationalize a surge as sufficiently large increase in the rate of new cases over a specified length of time.
-Formally, we model the time series $k_t$ of interest (e.g., cases or hospitalizations with a particular condition) as following a Poisson process $k_t\sim Poi(\lambda_t)$ for some time-varying rate parameter $\lambda_t$.
-At a \textit{testing} time $T$, we compare to a \textit{baseline} period $T-\ell...T-1$ and say that a surge occurs when the rate increases by at least a factor of $\theta$ during the testing period compared to the baseline period.
-For simplicity, we model counts in the baseline period as following a Poisson distribution with a constant parameter $\lambda_B$: $k_{Bj}\sim Poi(\lambda_{B}), j = T-\ell...T-1$.
-Similarly, during the testing period, we model $k_T\sim Poi(\lambda_T)$ for a new parameter $\lambda_T$.
-We say that a surge occurs when $\frac{\lambda_T}{\lambda_{B}} > 1 + \theta$.
-We will analyze methods which test this hypothesis using the realized time series $k_t$, effectively asking whether a rise in counts must be attributed to a rise in the rate of new cases or whether it could be explained by Poisson-distributed noise in observations instead.
+We operationalize a surge as a sufficiently large increase in the rate of new cases over a specified length of time.
+Formally, we model the time series $k_t$ of interest (e.g., cases or hospitalizations with a particular condition) as following a Poisson process $k_t\sim \mathrm{Poi}(\lambda_t)$ for some time-varying rate parameter $\lambda_t$.
+At a {\it testing} time $T$, we compare to a {\it baseline} period $B$, defined as $\{T-\ell, \dots, T-1\}$, and say that a surge occurs when the rate increases by at least a factor of $\theta$ during the testing period compared to the baseline period.
+For simplicity, we model counts in the baseline period as following a Poisson distribution with a constant parameter $\lambda_B$: $k_{Bj}\sim \mathrm{Poi}(\lambda_{B}), j = T-\ell, \dots, T-1$.
+Similarly, during the testing period, we model $k_T\sim \mathrm{Poi}(\lambda_T)$ for a new parameter $\lambda_T$.
+We say that a surge occurs when $\lambda_T/\lambda_{B} > 1 + \theta$.
+We will analyze methods that test this hypothesis using the realized time series $k_t$, effectively asking whether a rise in counts must be attributed to a rise in the rate of new cases or whether it could be explained by Poisson-distributed noise in observations instead.
+A concise list of all the notations employed is provided in {\it ``Parameters and notations"} Section of Supplementary Material.
 Importantly, none of our results rely on the assumption that the data actually follows this generative process; indeed, we will evaluate using real epidemiological time series where such assumptions are not satisfied.
-Rather, our aim is to show that decentralized versions of even this simplified hypothesis test can successfully detect surges.
+Rather, our aim is to show that decentralized versions of this simplified hypothesis test can successfully detect surges.